dojo/dgrid/README.md

 - `get?: V`: Use a static value for this column's value
 - `get?(item: ItemProperties<T>, column: Column<T>): V`: Use a dynamic value for this column's value
 - `label?: string`: Used to display the column's label in the grid header
 - `sortable?: boolean`: Whether this column is sortable.
-Default: `true`
+Default value is `true`
 - `render?(options: ColumnRenderOptions<T, V>): DNode`: Used to render dynamic content.
 Passed a value retrieved from data or `get`

 ## Example Usage